SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 July 2020 - Tatianna tries to manipulate me into accepting another apology from Dr. Subudhi.

-I decline without HR present and she refuses to have HR present.
+I decline without HR present.
 I go into the office to do the lab coats and Dr. Subudhi approaches me and begins apologizing anyway.
 I send an email to Tatianna Robles, documenting and copy HR and dept leadership.
-I also include Dr. Sharma’s abusive behavior.

 Email to Tatianna Robles documenting the abuse (see Appendix C: Gascar-Robles email exchange, July 27-29, 2020)